 Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Bosnia and Herzegovina is a small, heart-shaped country in southeastern Europe steeped in history, with everything from Roman annexation and Slav invasion to around 500 years of Ottoman rule playing a major role in its past.
-More recently, in the 1990s Bosnia and Herzegovina gained independence from socialist Yugoslavia in a violent upheaval that the country has now emerged from.
-Its tumultuous background has furnished Bosnia and Herzegovina with a culturally diverse and surprisingly hospitable people.
+Bosnia and Herzegovina is a small, heart-shaped country in southeastern Europe, with a history that covers everything from Roman annexation and Slav invasion to around 500 years of Ottoman rule.
+It gained independence from socialist Yugoslavia in the 1990s and is, today, a culturally diverse country of refreshingly hospitable people.

 The best time to visit Bosnia and Herzegovina is from May to October, when it is warmer and drier.
 Winters are very cold and often there is a lot of rain, snow and wind.
 The climates are different for each province, with Bosnia experiencing much higher rainfall than Herzegovina.
 Average temperatures in Sarajevo range from 31ºF (-1ºC) in January to 66ºF (19ºC) in July.

 The currency in Bosnia and Herzegovina is the Konvertibilna Marka (BAM), comprised of 100 pfeninga.
 Some Euro notes (but not coins) are accepted.
 The Euro and US Dollar are the preferred foreign currencies.
-Credit cards are not always accepted but ATMs are available in the major cities.
+Credit cards are generally accepted at top hotels and restaurants, and ATMs are available in the major cities.
 Banking hours are from Monday to Friday, 8am to 7pm.

 Bosnian, Croatian and Serbian are the official languages.
 English and German are also widely spoken and understood.